kaylasyahirahkhansa/tn/README.md

 freak accident on multicell statistics on earth compared to exo planet still result in high probs of living things

+important: integration of emotions as neurochemical signals to accompny syllabus 3 understanding

 **0. Foundations of TN**

 0A.
 Introduction to Non Dualism